goyalankit/experiments/README.md

 # experiments

 This is a POC for making beanstalk distributed.
 The key-value store has been modified to use beanstalk.
-Only put and get operation is added.
+Only put and get operations are added.
 Some values are hardcoded so not a good starting point for an actual implemenatation

 ```sh
 # to put a job in default queue